Rickettsia species

 - Worldwide

-- Also, occasionally transmitted in North America by flying squirrel (Glaucomys volans)
+- Also, occasionally transmitted in North America by flying squirrels (Glaucomys volans)

 - R. typhi (murine/endemic typhus): global distribution, transmitted by fleas.

-- Rat flea (Xenopsylla cheopsis) and cat flea (Ctenocephalides felis).
+- Rat fleas (Xenopsylla cheopsis) and cat fleas (Ctenocephalides felis).

 - Usually tropical, subtropical in distribution.